-This page is extremely complicated, but for now let’s ignore all the ads, images, and videos, in favor of the more traditional “organic” results.
+This page is extremely complicated, but for now let’s ignore all the Shopping ads, images, and videos in favor of the more traditional organic search results.

 The good descriptions give you a brief overview of what the site is about, as well as a compelling reason to click the title tag.
 It all happens so quickly and painlessly, many searchers won’t even notice themselves making a decision.
 They’ll simply click on the link, satisfying their curiosity without having to think about it.

-Writing meta descriptions for your product pages is a little easier than writing them for your home page, because your product pages aren’t supposed to speak for your business as a whole.
+Writing meta descriptions for your product pages is a little easier than writing them for your homepage, because your product pages aren’t supposed to speak for your business as a whole.

-Instead they’re speaking for something that offers a tangible benefit to shoppers.
+Instead, they’re speaking for something that offers a tangible benefit to shoppers:

-Selling spatulas?
+- Selling spatulas?
 Let the reader know that this spatula will make cooking so much easier.

-Selling lawnmowers?
+- Selling lawn mowers?
 Have the reader imagine a fast and easy journey through the grass.

 Capitalizing the meta description is a bold move, and I certainly wouldn’t recommend capitalizing the whole thing.
 But here it works, because the capitalization doesn’t seem like it’s there just to grab attention.
 It also does the work of separating the note from the rest of the text.
 After the note, this description works well because it keeps the focus on the reader.

 The description suggests the joy a buyer might get when they see the sticker as a “best little reminder,” offering various ways the sticker could easily fit into their life: “Stick them on your car, laptop, water bottle, wherever you want to see them.”

-The ending in particular works beautifully.
+The ending, in particular, works beautifully.
 It starts the sentence by suggesting the product will make you feel some powerful emotion, but then it makes you click the title tag to find out what that emotion actually is.

 First, focus on what would compel a searcher to click on your title tag.
 That requires answering two questions: